-Oklahoma Wesleyan University holds institutional accreditation with the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Oklahoma Wesleyan University holds institutional accreditation with the Higher Learning Commission.
 OKWU's Bachelor of Science in Nursing is accredited by the Commission on Collegiate Nursing Education.
 We are pursuing accreditation by the Commission on Collegiate Nursing Education (CCNE) for our MSN degree.
 The University's business programs are accredited by the International Assembly for Collegiate Business Education.